kamilkk00/BookIT/README.md

 All HTML pages are directly linked to the functions presented,

 In the static file there is css along with JS, but the presented functions have already been described above.

-## How to run application

-Starting the migration with creating a superuser and starting the server

-I.e.

-Python3 manage.py makemigration

-Python3 manage.py migrate

-Python3 manage.py createsuperuser

-Python3 manage.py runserver
-# BookIT